Meeting Time: November 03, 2021 at 9:00am HST

 • Default_avatar

-mary drayer almost 3 years ago
+mary drayer about 3 years ago

 we sadly cannot even provide affordable housing for our residents - letʻs take care of those who are already here - especially kanaka maoli _ PLEASE HELP US!